southworks/botbuilder-js/docs/FunctionalTests/functional_tests_on_bots_from_scratch_to_ci.md

 - Create a functional test using [Mocha](https://mochajs.org/) as a test suite
 - Set up an [Azure CI](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/what-is-azure-pipelines?view=azure-devops) for Deploying a bot and running the functional tests

+You can download the project files used in this article in the [functional-tests folder](https://github.com/microsoft/botbuilder-js/tree/master/libraries/functional-tests) included within the BotBuilder-JS repository.

 ## Create a test bot

 ### Prerequisites